mjtb49/DragonFightPathVisualizer/README.md

 # DragonFightPathVisualizer

 This is a fabric mod for Minecraft Java 1.16.x.
 Its purpose is to aid the development of dragon fight strategies for 1.16 speedrunning.
+The various features can be toggled via the /dragon command.

 The mod shows the following things with the following colors: